 Scoping also involves setting data requirements.
 With respect to geographic coverage, the BIRDS inventory data are generally U.S. average data.
 An exception is made for the electricity production inventory data applied to a building's use of electricity.
-These data are customized to each U.S. state.
-In terms of technology coverage, the top-down inventory data represent the mix of technologies in place as of 2002, the year of the most recent top-down data available from the U.S. Economic Census.
-For the bottom-up inventory data on building energy technologies, the most representative technology for which data are available is evaluated.
+These data are customized to each U.S. state using U.S. EPA eGRID data.
+In terms of technology coverage, the top-down inventory data represent the mix of technologies in place as of 2002.15 For the bottom-up inventory data on building energy technologies, the most representative technology for which data are available is evaluated.